FIRST ALERT: Alert Day issued for Monday due to possible strong storms, damaging winds

 BE SURE TO DOWNLOAD THE FREE WIS WEATHER APP FOR INSTANT UPDATES ON THIS WEEK'S WEATHER

-A weak cold front will slip into the state from the north by evening.
-With the heating of the day, sea breeze and a small area of disturbed weather to our west, we'll see a good chance of showers and thunderstorms with some being strong to severe.
+Thanks to a weak cold front moving in from the north by evening along with the heating of the day, and a small disturbance in the atmosphere, we'll have a good chance of showers and thunderstorms!

-It will be another hot late spring day with highs in the lower to middle 90s and a heat index pushing upper 90s.

-The front will cool us off by a few degrees for Tuesday.
-However, the front will vacation here for a few days, meaning it will hang around to help fire off afternoon storms.

 Forecast: